 "Little League Baseball" and "Little League" are registered trademarks of Little League Baseball, Inc., Williamsport, PA 17701, and are used here for identification purposes only.
 If you're looking for the official Little League Baseball home page, click here.
 Links to web sites for many individual leagues and districts can be found in the links section of this site.

-This site has been on the web since May 26, 2014.
+Our coverage of the Alaska state tournament launched on May 26, 2014.
 Click to contact the webmaster with any comments or questions about this page.

 Though Alaska's summers are short and cool relative to those in the Lower 48 states, Little League Baseball has thrived in the state since the first Alaskan leagues were formed in the early 1950s.
 During this era, Alaska's district champion faced a tournament progression that involved working its way down the coast, first competing against a series of British Columbia district champions, and if successful, then advancing to a divisional tournament against leagues from the Pacific Northwest.
 Travel considerations were a paramount factor -- as they continue to be today for Alaskan leagues -- as travel between Anchorage and outposts in Southeast Alaska involves either flights or a 21-hour driving/ferry combination.
 Because of this, Alaskan tournaments typically start much later in July than in other states, and leagues needing to travel outside of their district for games do not return home until their entire tournament run is complete.
 At times, this has meant 2-3 weeks on the road once district competition is complete for a league that then advanced beyond state tournament competition.